 Did you know that garlic is considered one of the world’s healthiest foods and contains many medicinal properties that aid in combating colds, improving cholesterol levels and reducing blood pressure?
 This close relative of the onion also tastes great and kicks up any soup or sauce recipe.

-Fall is the best time to plant garlic for a big summer harvest, so check out our great selection and make garlic a must-have addition to your fall planting list.
-Fort Collins Nursery currently has a dozen varieties of garlic to choose from, including hardneck and softneck, bulk and bagged, and mild to melt-your-face hot!
+Fall is the best time to plant garlic for a big summer harvest, so make it a must-have addition to your fall planting list.
+We are expecting a huge selection of garlic varieties in early to mid-September including hardneck and softneck varieties, bulk and bagged, and mild to melt-your-face hot!

 *Please note that the Covid pandemic has created a higher demand for home gardening supplies and some inventory may be limited throughout the season.
 We recommend shopping for your garlic early in the season.
 If you are looking for something specific, please call for availability.